 UNEP ROE advises and steers countries, the private sector and civil society on the road towards greener economies through fostering renewable energy sources, promoting sustainable transport, and sharing successes, experience, and best practices.
 In the region, UNEP supports capacity-building and implementation of environmental policies including Multilateral Environmental Agreements, biodiversity regional strategy and national and sustainable consumption and production programmes.
 Through the Environment and Security Initiative (ENVSEC), UNEP and partners also assess the environmental factors of disaster and conflict risks across the region.

-The Regional Office for Europe is working in the region on its seven priority areas: Climate Change, Disasters and Conflicts, Ecosystems Management, Environmental Governance, Chemicals and Waste, Resource Efficiency, and Environment under Review.
-The Regional Office for Europe is located in Geneva and has offices in Brussels, Moscow, and Vienna.
+UNEP ROE is working in the region on seven priority areas: Climate Change, Disasters and Conflicts, Ecosystems Management, Environmental Governance, Chemicals and Waste, Resource Efficiency, and Environment Under Review.

 UNEP Regional Office for Europe is located in Geneva and has offices in Brussels, Moscow, Sarajevo, and Vienna.